bplmaps/lmec-main-site/content/articles/japan-la-perouse.md

 La Pérouse and his crew were the first to sight this "completely unknown to Europeans" area along the northern coast of Japan.
 A map of La Pérouse's route on that voyage records the location and date of that encounter.

-{{< figure src="" caption="Jean-Francois de Galaup La Pérouse, _Chart of the Discoveries Made in 1787, in the Seas of China and Tartary, by the Boussole and Astrolabe,_ Map 46, MacLean Collection, MC26569" >}}
+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3r0783181/0,0,0,0/,1200/0/default.jpg" caption="Jean-Francois de Galaup La Pérouse, _Chart of the Discoveries Made in 1787, in the Seas of China and Tartary, by the Boussole and Astrolabe,_ Map 46 (1797).
+[MacLean Collection, MC26569](https://collections.leventhalmap.org/search/commonwealth:31981r46j)" >}}

-On the sixth of June, they passed within a stone's throw of a small island which they identified as "Jootsi-sima," and which they described thus:
+On the sixth of June, they passed within a stone's throw of {{< popup img-src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3r0783181/6855,10749,1241,697/full/0/default.jpg" >}}a small island which they identified as "Jootsi-sima,"{{</ popup >}} and which they described thus:

 > "The island is small, flat, well wooded, and pleasing to the eye.
 I do not think its circumference exceeds two leagues.
 To us it appeared well inhabited.
 Between the houses we observed edifices of considerable size; and near a castle, seated on the south-west point, we distinguished gallows, or at least posts, with a large beam placed across them at top.
 Possibly, however, these posts had a very different designation; for it would be singular, if the customs of the Japanese, so different from ours, resembled them in this point."